Quantum propagation for Berezin-Toeplitz operators: Introduction

 The introduction of Fourier integral operators with application to the Schrö\-dinger equation and spectral properties of pseudodifferential operators has its origin in the seminal H\"ormander \cite{Hor1} and Duistermaat-Guillemin \cite{DuGu} papers, cf. the survey \cite{Gu_FIO}.
 In these first developments, the operator under study is the Laplace-Beltrami operator and the corresponding classical flow is the geodesic flow.

 The transcription of these results to Berezin-Toeplitz operators has been done in the paper \cite{BPU} by Bothwick-Paul-Uribe, by applying the Boutet de Monvel-Guillemin approach of \cite{BoGu}.
 Similar results have been proved in a recent paper \cite{ZeZh} by Zelditch-Zhou where the application to spectral densities has been pushed further.
 These papers both rely on the Boutet de Monvel-Guillemin book \cite{BoGu}.
 In particular the properties of Berezin-Toeplitz operators are deduced from the pseudodifferential calculus, and the quantum propagator is viewed as a Fourier integral operator.
 From this is deduced the asymptotics of the smoothed spectral projector on the diagonal, \cite[Theorem 1.1]{BPU} and \cite[Theorem 2.2]{ZeZh}.
 The leading order term is computed in terms of the symbolic calculus of Fourier integral operator of Hermite type in \cite{BPU}, or with a non-linear problem in Bargmann space in \cite{ZeZh}.
-It would be interesting to compare these results to ours; unfortunately, we have not been able to do so.
-Another description of the kernel of the quantum propagator associated with an autonomous Hamiltonian was obtained by Ioos \cite{Ioos}, but again, we could not compare our results precisely.
-This description involves quantities related with parallel transport in the canonical bundle with respect to a connection induced by the tranport of the initial complex structure by the Hamiltonian flow, and computing these coefficients appears to be quite complicated in general, relatively to our formulas.
+Another description of the kernel of the quantum propagator associated with an autonomous Hamiltonian was obtained by Ioos \cite{Ioos}; this description involves quantities related with parallel transport in the canonical bundle with respect to a connection induced by the tranport of the initial complex structure by the Hamiltonian flow, and computing these coefficients appears to be quite complicated in general, relatively to our formulas.
+In fact, in all these works the analysis is well-understood but our main addition, apart from obtaining a direct derivation in our context, is the precise computation of the geometric quantities contained in the principal symbol of the kernel of the quantum propagator seen as a Lagrangian state.
+In particular these quantities have a very natural interpretation in terms of half-forms, and can be easily computed for concrete examples.

+The techniques that we use come from the work of the first author where a direct definition of Lagrangian states on a K\"ahler manifold is introduced \cite{C2003}.
+As explained in the discussion following Equation \eqref{eq:WKB}, these Lagrangian states locally look like WKB functions with complex phase.
+The microlocal toolbox for complex phase WKB states was developed in the seminal paper \cite{MeSj} in the homogeneous case.
+However our Lagrangian states are specific to the K\"ahler setting, for instance, the states being defined directly on phase space, there are no caustics.
+Moreover the relevant symplectic geometry is not the geometry of the cotangent space of the base but the K\"ahler geometry of the base itself.